xandernwala/xandernwala.github.io/README.md

 * [Adding Content to an Academic Website](https://jayrobwilliams.com/posts/2020/08/website-content/)
 * [Website GitHub repo](https://github.com/jayrobwilliams/jayrobwilliams.github.io)

-I used <https://realfavicongenerator.net> to generate the needed favicons (it's a lot more complicated than it used to be...).
+Dr. Weigle used <https://realfavicongenerator.net> to generate the needed favicons (it's a lot more complicated than it used to be...).

 ## Debugging